RIOT-OS/rust-riot-wrappers/README.md

 The [crate documentation](https://rustdoc.etonomy.org/riot_wrappers/) outlines which modules are available, and which other crates' traits they implement.

+For a newcomer's starting point, see [RIOT's documentation on using it with Rust].
-For practical use and an introduction, see the [examples](https://gitlab.com/etonomy/riot-examples/).
+For code examples of many of the wrapped APIs, see the [examples](https://gitlab.com/etonomy/riot-examples/).

+[RIOT's documentation on using it with Rust]: https://doc.riot-os.org/using-rust.html

 Library and run-time components
 -------------------------------